imbuonarroti/XuezWallet/README.md

 Everyone has skills within the XUEZ Community and we would like you to be part of the venture by asking for your assistance to develop this project side by side with the team.

-## Phase 1/2: Wallet Platform Design Bounty
+## Phase: Wallet Platform Design Bounty

 ### Goal